analyticsbot/deep-learning/ai-interviewer/Readme.md

 # AI Interviewer

-This application allows users to interactively ask questions and receive responses through speech recognition.
-It utilizes the `SpeechRecognition` library for capturing audio input and the OpenAI API for generating feedback based on the recognized responses.
-The application is built using Streamlit for a web-based user interface.
+This Streamlit application creates an AI-powered interview experience.
+It allows you to:

+- Define interview questions
+- Reorder questions based on role and company
+- Record candidate responses
+- Analyze responses using a Large Language Model (LLM)

 ## Features